juju/docs/src/en/charms-constraints.md

 So a constraint can apply to any of the above.
 We will see how to target each later on.

-### Defaults

-Among the scopes, default constraints can be set for each of these:
+Among the scopes, **default** constraints can be set for each with the exception of the controller and single machines.

- - All models
- - Single model
- - Single application
- - All units of an application

-The last item (all-units) has its default set dynamically.
+The all-units scope has its default set dynamically.
 It is the possible constraint used in the initial deployment of the corresponding application.

-### Precedence

-The following precedence is observed (in order of priority):
+The following **precedence** is observed (in order of priority):

  - Machine
  - Application (and its units)